R5207644/mini-css-project/README.md

 # mini-css-project
-This is mini project which develop by watching mam's tutorial but i will develop it in my free time.
+Basic css project with galary feature, this project not fully completed but pottentially it can be developed as full photography website.